RMWinslow/posts/numbers/quinary.md

 ---
-title: Pronouncable Quinary
+title: Syllabic Quinary
-subtitle: A goofy quinary² numeral system where number's names are the same as their representation.
+subtitle: A goofy quinary² numeral system where number's names are the same as their numeral representation.
 date: 2023-02-21
-last_modified_date: 2023-02-22
 layout: post
 parent: Numbers
 ---